 Unlike Chapter 7, a Chapter 13 bankruptcy has a mechanism that can allow you to get caught up on your payments.
 (Chapter 7 will provide temporary relief only.)
 Also, you might be able to reduce your loan balance with a cramdown or get rid of your second mortgage through lien stripping in Chapter 13.

 An essential factor to consider before filing for bankruptcy is the amount of property you own.
 Everyone can protect, or “exempt,” a certain amount of assets in bankruptcy.
 However, you might have to let go or pay for nonexempt property you’d like to keep.
 Here’s how it works.

-If you file for Chapter 7 bankruptcy, be aware that the bankruptcy trustee has the power to sell your nonexempt assets to pay back your debts.
-Also, even though you can keep all of your property in Chapter 13 bankruptcy, you would have to pay your general unsecured creditors the value of your nonexempt assets through your repayment plan.
+If you file for Chapter 7 bankruptcy, the bankruptcy trustee will sell your nonexempt assets to pay back your debts.
+In Chapter 13, you can keep all of your property.
+However, you must pay the value of any nonexempt assets through your repayment plan.

 Keep in mind that each state has a different exemption system.
 Check your state’s exemption laws to make sure you can protect important property before filing your case.
 For more information on your property in bankruptcy, see Bankruptcy Exemptions.

 While these issues are commonly involved in a bankruptcy case, many others exist.
 To determine what’s best for you, seek advice from a knowledgeable bankruptcy attorney.